thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 ## Widget settings

-Widget settings consists of one or multiple data sources, appearance settings, widget card settings, actions, and mobile appearance that you can customize and perform on the widget’s content.
+Widget settings consist of one or multiple data sources, appearance settings, widget card settings, actions, and mobile appearance that you can customize and perform on the widget’s content.

 {% capture difference %}
 **Please note**